vita-student-projects/DLAV_2025_DD/README.md

 ---
 ## Milestone 2:
 In the milestone, we have the depth and semantic masks as additional data to improve our model.

 ### Model Architecture

+Our new model builds on the previous model from milestone 1.
+The main difference are the auxiliary depth and semantic map predictions.
+Let's first review the differences with the phase 1 model.

+- **Image Encoder**: Our model for phase 1 uses a ResNet18.
+We wanted to switch to something bigger but it did not yield any significant improvement and made the training slower so we kept it for phase 2.

+- **History Encoder**: Our model for phase 1 did not use an history encoder, it was only flattened.
+Here, we decided to  **TODO**

+- **Ego Encoder**: Phase 1 model was using the last position of the vehicule as Ego position and was encoded using a simple two layers linear model.
+For phase 2, we decided **TODO**

+- **Decoder**: Phase 1 model was using a simple 3-layered MLP.
+We decide that **TODO**

+Let's now take a look and the depth and semantic decoders.

 ### Experiments
 We tried many different improvements, with varying success.
 Namely: